-Before the election's General Membership meeting, review Article VI, Section 4, and Article XI, Section 4, of the Bylaws (May 2022 rev.), which describes when and how the unit elects.
+Before the election's General Membership Meeting, review Article VI and Article IX of the Bylaws which describes when and how the PTA elects.
 Publicize the slate of officers at least 20 days before the election meeting.
 Always have the current membership roster on hand because only current members may vote.
 After the Nominating Committee presents its report to the General Membership, the presiding officer conducts the election even if they are a nominee.
-The presiding officer presents each nominee individually and calls for additional nominations from the floor.
-Nominations do not require a second, only the nominee's consent.
+The presiding officer presents each nominee individually and includes further nominations from the floor.
+Nominations from the floor need to be received in writing 15 days before the election.
+If the nomination is for a position without a recommendation from the Nominating Committee, then that nomination can be received on the spot without the 15 day notice requirement.